 The position of each filter is marked with a letter that corresponds to the appropriate filter.

 - H: 455HW

-The picture above show’s under high magnification the lower part of the PCB, cleaned and with new filters equiped.
+The picture above shows under high magnification the lower part of the PCB, cleaned and with new filters equipped.
 The whole procedure took about 90 minutes.

 So what after all is the root cause of the failure?
 Well, you can find different speculations on the web.
-Some say that the plastic of the filters was just bad, others believe that there is a design flaw in the ciruit and that the DC bias voltage killed them.
-There are even modifcations available where folks break out vias and insert additional DC blocking caps.
+Some say that the plastic of the filters was just bad, others believe that there is a design flaw in the circuit and that the DC bias voltage killed them.
+There are even modifications available where folks break out vias and insert additional DC blocking caps.

 I don’t think that such drastic modifications are necessary.
 As The Radio Mechanic pointed out in this Youtube video on this topic, non of the datasheets tell that DC voltages will harm the filter.
 So probably the bad plastic theory is right.
 Time will tell… I got another spare set of filters, just in case.

 Finally: Here is The Radio Mechanic’s video, which is worth watching if you are planning on changing the IF filters.